This site is intended for U.S. Healthcare Professionals.

 Patients experiencing AFib can be either symptomatic or asymptomatic, which can make diagnosis challenging.
 Patients with asymptomatic (or silent) AFib do not present with symptoms but do remain at-risk for stroke.6

 AFib is characterized by duration of episodes, which often increase in frequency and duration over time.
 To understand AFib, it’s important to understand the classifications.
-Classifications of AFib are defined as follows:
+Classifications of AFib are defined as follows6:

 • Paroxysmal: AFib that terminates spontaneously or within 7 days of onset; episodes may occur with variable frequency